Copyright © Tampa Bay Mopar Club car shows in tampa in tampa bay mopar club owners club in tampa bay mopar club classic and modern mopars

 Throughout its history, the Eagle brand suffered from a lack of product recognition and innovation to set it apart in the market place.
 Most of Eagle's models were offered in Chrysler, Dodge, Plymouth and Mitsubishi dealerships under different guises.
 After a decade of slow sales, Chrysler announced the discontinuation of the Eagle brand in September 1997, and the last 1998 Eagle Talon rolled off the line shortly thereafter.

-The term "Mopar" has passed into broader usage among car enthusiasts as an unambiguous reference to the parent company Chrysler Group LLC.
+The term "Mopar" has passed into broader usage among car enthusiasts as an unambiguous reference to the former parent company Chrysler Group LLC. now Fiat Chrysler Automobiles.
 The term has thus become an inclusive word for any Chrysler-built vehicle—most any Dodge, Chrysler, Plymouth, Imperial, or DeSoto, plus Jeeps and sometimes Eagle vehicles built after Chrysler's 1987 buyout of AMC-Jeep.
 Thus, for example, a car club for owners of any Chrysler Corporation vehicle might describe itself as a club for Mopar enthusiasts.
 We are such a club and welcome any Mopar owner, whether it be a classic or a modern Mopar, to join us.